givemepower8/Phaser3Practices/docs/COC.md

 Priority list

 - Heroes
-- Skeleton to level 3 - ongoing
+- Golem to level 7 - ongoing
+- Skeleton to level 4
 - Dragon to level 6

 Maximize the troops